john-bauer/newsflash/README.md

 ### Features
 - Set up country and language filtering process. ✅
+- Fix search form to top of page on /search.
+- Remove cruft from pagination component, possibly remove advance/go back buttons.
+- show loader while fetch is taking place.
+- Add empty state for no results.
 - Gather country flags as icons. ✅
 - Animate scroll to top on page change ✅
 - Break down search form into multiple components.